Our Probate Attorneys have Extensive Experience in the Area of Probate and Estate administration

 Our probate attorney and paralegals have extensive experience in accompanying the executor to the register of will office and ensuring that the probate of the estate is smooth and legally accomplished.

 Sometimes, it is brought to the attention of the executor that a certain gift to a beneficiary as stated in a will is not acceptable to the beneficiary our probate attorneys have extensive experience in preparing the proper gift disclaimer documentation whereby a beneficiary may refuse to accept a gift as stated in a will.
 In these circumstances, our probate attorneys can advise the executor as to the proper distribution of that gift to other beneficiaries or the liquidation of that gift and conversion to cash to be distributed to the remaining beneficiaries.
-Using our probate attorneys in this fashion can remove significant angst from all of the parties involved.
+Using our probate and estate lawyers in this fashion can remove significant angst from all of the parties involved.

 Another reason why a beneficiary may wish to disclaim a gift is for tax purposes or for other estate planning reasons.
 Our probate attorneys are experiences in providing consultation in such matters.